Ficool

 Wang Ben's heart beat faster.
 "You think that's what happened to me?"

 "I think something happened to you.
 Whether it's ancestral memory, karmic inheritance, or something else entirely..."
 The Patriarch shrugged.
-"I'm seven hundred years old, boy.
+"I'm seven hundred and twenty years old, boy.
 I've learned that the world contains more mysteries than answers."

 He rose from his seat, and Wang Ben scrambled to stand.